Accused of an Internet Crime?

 If you have been accused of committing an internet crime, you could be up against regulatory agencies, organizations, and law enforcement task forces that will work relentlessly to gain a conviction.
 Because of this, qualified and internet-savvy legal defense becomes increasingly important to a successful resolution.

-The Law Offices of David S. Shrager is composed of dedicated criminal defense attorneys who have more than 30 years of experience each.
-Throughout the years, they have seen the evolution of computer technology and the internet and have also seen the ways legislation has adapted to regulate and police the internet itself.
-We also work closely with clients to fully analyze the circumstances of their internet case and to utilize any technical information they can provide.
-As internet crimes rise and the number crimes and victims increase, legal systems on both the state and federal level have made great efforts to punish and prevent further internet offenses.
+The Law Offices of David S. Shrager is composed of dedicated criminal defense attorneys who each have more than 30 years of experience to bring to your case.
+We have seen the evolution of computer technology and the internet throughout the course of our practice.
+We have also how legislation has been adapted to regulate and police the internet.

 What are internet crimes?